lpiccinelli-eth/UniK3D/README.md

   --input PATH                Path to input image.
   --output PATH               Path to output directory.
   --config-file PATH          Path to config file.
 Please check ./configs/eval.
-  --camera-path PATH          Path to camera parameters json file.
+  --camera-path PATH          (Optional) Path to camera parameters json file.
 See assets/demo
                               for a few examples.
 The file needs a 'name' field with the camera model from unik3d/utils/camera.py and a 'params' field with the camera parameters as in the